-In addition to the Internal Control policy of the entity, there are written directives known by the organisation that develop, at different levels, the guidelines established by the Board of Directors, being the most relevant ones:
+In addition to the Entity's internal control policy, there are written directives known by the organisation that develop, at different levels, the lines of action established by the Board of Directors, with the most relevant ones being:

-- Internal regulations, as regarding personal data protection (LOPD by its Spanish acronym), Computer security, the prevention of money laundering and terrorist financing, supplier management, recruitment and budget management, etc. - Processes map: full description of all the processes, sub-processes and activities of the entity. - Controls map: complete inventory of the internal control procedures implemented in the entity and the assessment of their efficiency, in order to detect weaknesses and deficiencies. - Computer tool: all the information associated with internal control procedures of the entity is recorded, and this information is kept up-to-date and is notified to all the organisation through a computer tool that automates and provides stability to the system.
+- Internal regulations, such as regarding personal data protection (LOPD, by its Spanish acronym), computer security, the prevention of money laundering and terrorist financing, supplier management, recruitment and budget management, etc. - Processes map: full description of all the processes, sub-processes and activities of the entity. - Controls map: complete inventory of the internal control procedures implemented in the entity and the assessment of their efficiency, in order to detect weaknesses and deficiencies. - Computer tool: all the information associated with internal control procedures of the entity is recorded, and this information is kept up-to-date and is notified to all the organisation through a computer tool that automates and provides stability to the system.